 Industrial and commercial businesses can become contributors to stormwater pollution if proper care is not taken to implement Best Management Practices.
 Reducing pollutant exposure to stormwater and having a facility stormwater pollution prevention plan will get you on your way to making a difference.
-Remember, Only Rain Down the Drain!
+Remember, Only Rain in the Storm Drain!

 Fuel, oil, grease, and hydraulic fluids from equipment can be carried by stormwater offsite.
 Keeping equipment properly maintained and performing maintenance activities in a designated shop area can help prevent spills.
 Keeping a spill kit is another essential step toward keeping it clean.

 Dispose of wastes properly and keep waste bins covered.
 Rain entering uncovered dumpsters can become contaminated and since waste containers are not watertight, leaks can make their way to the storm drain system.